Arts & Cultural Activities

 Twisted Notes

-Twisted Notes is the ensemble for developing players that aims to twist together the music of an orchestra and jazz band for an enjoyable mixture of styles.
+Twisted Notes is for instrumentalists to join after initial lessons to give experience of playing in a group.
+This ensemble for developing players aims to twist together the music of an orchestra and jazz band for an enjoyable mixture of styles.

 Key Information